Fighting seasonal allergiesPersonal · May 29, 2020

 Your healthcare provider may suggest immunotherapy, which reduces your sensitivity to the substance responsible for the allergy by injecting small doses of allergen.

 Are your allergy symptoms affecting your quality of life and not relieved by over-the-counter medications?
 It’s time to seek help!
-Communicate instantly with Canadian healthcare professionals by text and video chat with Akira by TELUS Health.
+Communicate instantly with Canadian healthcare professionals by text and video chat with TELUS Health Virtual Care.